Tutoring/Workshops: The Tutoring & Learning Center offers several services including:

 Using the Individualized Degree Completion Plan (internal link to degree completion form – excel file) spreadsheet, create a plan with the courses you still need to complete in order to graduate.
 Keep in mind your prerequisites, the courses you have not completed, and the Suggested Degree Completion Plan for your concentration.

-Schedule a meeting with Dr. Alkharouf.
-Bring a copy of your Individualized Degree Completion Plan to the meeting, or email it to him in advance.
-You and Dr. Alkharouf will review the plan, and if all looks good Dr. Alkharouf will remove your registration hold.
+Schedule a meeting with your adviser.
+Bring a copy of your Individualized Degree Completion Plan to the meeting.
+You and your adviser will review the plan, and if all looks good they will remove your registration hold.

 The Career Center can help with: